garenthoms/fx/_chapters/005-Trading Strategy/003-test.md

 Remember, institutional banks often need retail traders to move in the wrong direction to fill their trades.
 So, when the market appears chaotic, it’s just part of the process before the real trend resumes.

-This part of the system gives traders a clear understanding of when to enter and exit long-term trades, allowing them to ride out temporary fluctuations without panic.